kush980/kush980/README.md

 ## I'm an average coder and love to work on Machine learning!!

 -  I’m currently learning everything
--  I’m looking to collaborate with other content creators
+-  I’m looking to collaborate with other developers
 -  Fun fact: I love  play guitar and watch movie/web series

 ### Let's get in touch: